fondationmerieux/labbook_connect/README.md

 It exchanges HL7v2 messages over HTTP with upstream systems like LabBook on one side.
 On the other side, it delegates the handling of the HL7v2 messages to plugins, one plugin for each supported type of analyzer.
 The plugins are in charge of converting the HL7v2 messages to whatever dialect the analyzer speaks.
+Each plugin comes in the form of a java archive .jar file.
+On startup, LabBook Connect searchs for available plugins and runs them.

 For now, LabBook Connect doesn't implement any mapping.
 The codes in the HL7v2 messages must be those expected by the targeted analyzer.